 And, another great side of Shyft is their handy online marketplace.
-It is where you can find everything that you need from furniture to storage etc. Plus, every item in this marketplace comes with a discount.
+It is where you can find everything that you need from furniture, insurance, and even storage etc. Plus, every item in this marketplace comes with a discount.

 The best way you can compare moving company costs is by going with Shyft’s software and using what they have to offer.
 This will save you time, nerves, and money.
 And, Shyft is a great group of people with the goal of moving you to your new PCS home.

 Did you enjoy reading this article?
 Visit our blog page to read other similar articles.